“I’ve got my carry on bag, you ask, so why pack a second, smaller bag like a daypack? Doesn’t that just take up room in my carry on?”

 In your pockets?

 In your jacket?

 And you’d be limited by the size of your pockets.
-Or lack thereof, if you’re a woman and your pants have toddler-sized pockets in your designer jeans.
+Or lack thereof, if you’re a girl and your pants have toddler-sized pockets.
 Also, you’d probably have to carry your water bottle everywhere because it wouldn’t fit in a pocket.

 There’s a better solution.

 Why You Need a Travel Daypack for City Adventures